-The purpose of treatment by Moseley in Explain Pain, is to shift your view of pain from “a marker of tissue damage or disease” to “a marker of the perceived need to protect body tissue.”
-In other words, to learn a new way to experience the very real pain, to gain control over your experience and reduce the threat.
+The purpose of treatment by Moseley in Explain Pain, 2nd Ed., is to shift your view of pain from “a marker of tissue damage or disease” to “a marker of the perceived need to protect body tissue.”
+In other words, you learn a new way to experience the very real pain.
+This allows you to gain control over your experience and reduce the brain’s perception of threat.
 The new pain science has a philosophy of educating people in order to desensitize the nervous system.
 How can that work?
 How do we change our experience of pain by changing how we think, feel and behave?

 Neurotransmitters are the little chemical messengers that communicate between the brain and the body, and within the brain.
 Our neurotransmitters are affected by our thoughts.
 That’s right.
 Like the new pain science shows in research, how we interpret events influences whether our brain processes something as beneficial or dangerous.
 If we think the pain is catastrophic, it gets worse.
 When we understand the brain is trying to protect, and we increase our perception of control or safety, it turns down the volume.

 Understand pain, influence your brain

 In fibromyalgia, neurotransmitters signal differently than for healthy individuals.
 Some of them influence mood.
 For example, fibro sufferers have more depression.
 Some of them influence energy production.
 Fibro sufferers have sleep disturbances.
 Lack of sleep decreases autophagy, or the process by which the brain clears toxic metabolic wastes.
 Meditation has brain benefits similar to sleep!